Support the documentation

 Inline editing is a basic feature of this CMS to facilitate text editing for most users.
 As the graphical site context is fully available during editing action, it makes live easy for editors in their daily work.

 Especially small editorial tasks like adjustments and corrections are mostly much easier to perform in contextual view.

 As we have seen above, inline editing can be enabled with inlineEditable: true.
 If a Node has no inlineEditable properties it will be rendered with a gray overlay preventing any interaction with the node.

-In the properties ui.inline.editorOptions you can define what HTML elements and styles are allowed.
+ui.inline.editorOptions you can define what HTML elements and styles are allowed.